 Stephanie Cunningham said she had mixed feelings about letting go of her three children, who are kindergarten, 4th and 6th graders.

 "The kids feel like it's getting back to normal… I'm kinda glad and kinda sad that they're already going back," she said, chatting through the window of her car in a long line of vehicles rolling up to the school.
 "I wasn't ready to let them go away from me yet."

 Parents Chuck and Lee Smith, dropped off their 12-year-old daughter and their neighbor's daughter, and were walking back home on the tree-lined street.

-"They need to be here, to be with their friends, hug ‘em, cry and laugh, and do that kind of stuff," said Lee.
+"They need to be here, to be with their friends, hug ‘em, cry and laugh, and do that kind of stuff," Lee said.
 "The stories they'll tell!" said Chuck.
 "She (their 12-year-old daughter?) was at church when it happened and the acoustic ceiling collapsed on their class room.
 It scared ‘em all, and they all came running out."

 Nearly five days after the blast, some residents who live closest to the plant were growing frustrated that they had not been allowed back home to check out their property.

 Bill Killough, 76, said he had checkbooks, medication and guns sitting out where he had left them after fleeing his home in a hurry.